neurala/via-native-plugins/README.md

 ## Testing
 Tests are implemented using Boost.Test.
 The test executable can be ran using `bin/test.exe`.
-All generated DLLs and executables (such as the B4B stub and plugins) are generated in the same directory.
+All generated DLLs and executables (such as the SDK and plugins) are generated in the same directory.

 ## Writing your first plugin (WIP)
 - Have a look at the sample plugins in `/plugins`